R1ZZG0D/spam-classification/README.md

-# 📩 SMS Spam Classifier
+# 📩 SMS Spam Detection Pipeline

 This project is a **machine learning pipeline** that detects **spam SMS messages** using natural language processing (NLP) techniques and a Naive Bayes classifier.
 The model is trained on the [UCI SMS Spam Collection Dataset](https://archive.ics.uci.edu/dataset/228/sms+spam+collection).